prisma/prisma1/docs/1.7/04-Reference/05-Prisma-Servers/01-Overview.md

 Prisma APIs are hosted on _Prisma servers_.
 These servers provide the _runtime environment_ for Prisma APIs.

+> **Note**: Prior to Prisma 1.7., Prisma servers have been called [_clusters_](!alias-iquaecuj6b#terminology).

 In essence, there are three kinds of _servers_ you can deploy your Prisma API to:

-- **Local / self-hosted** (using [Docker](https://www.docker.com/)): You can create your own Prisma service locally or host them using a cloud provider of your choice.
+- **Local / self-hosted** (using [Docker](https://www.docker.com/)): You can spin up your own Prisma server locally or host them using a cloud provider of your choice.
 They are managed with the [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/) which governs the underlying Docker _images_ and _containers_ for you.
-Follow [this](!alias-texoo9aemu) tutorial to learn how to host your own Prisma cluster on Digital Ocean.
+Follow [this](!alias-texoo9aemu) tutorial to learn how to host your own Prisma server on Digital Ocean.
-- **Development clusters** ([Prisma Cloud](https://www.prismagraphql.com/cloud)): Prisma Cloud offers free development clusters which you can use for learning, prototyping and development.
-Note that when deployed to a development cluster, your services will be rate limited and have an upper bound in storage capacity (see the info box below for further info).
+- **Prisma Sandbox** ([Prisma Cloud](https://www.prismagraphql.com/cloud)): Prisma Cloud offers free development severs which you can use for learning and prototyping, these servers are called **Prisma Sandbox**.
+Note that when deployed to a Prisma Sandbox, your APIs will be rate limited and have an upper bound in storage capacity (see the info box below for further info).
-- **Private clusters** ([Prisma Cloud](https://www.prismagraphql.com/cloud)): A private cluster is connected to your own database which you're provisioning when initially setting up the cluster.
+- **Private servers** ([Prisma Cloud](https://www.prismagraphql.com/cloud)): A private server is connected to your own database which you're provisioning when initially setting up the server.

-For production use cases, **private and self-hosted clusters are the preferred option to deploy Prisma services**.
+For production use cases, **private and self-hosted servers are the preferred option to deploy Prisma services**.
 This chapter is about self-hosted clusters, you can learn more about Prisma Cloud [here](!alias-fae2ooth2u).

 <InfoBox>